google/transit/gtfs-realtime/spec/en/trip-updates.md

 Trip updates represent fluctuations in the timetable.
 We would expect to receive trip updates for all trips you have scheduled that are realtime-capable.
 These updates would give a predicted arrival or departure time for stops along the route.
-Trip updates can also provide for more complex scenarios where trips are canceled or added to the schedule, or even re-routed.

 **Reminder:** In [GTFS](https://developers.google.com/transit/gtfs/), a trip is a sequence of two of more stops occurring at a specific time.